TheInstituteOfCode/Tiff-test/_posts/2017-11-09-the-time-i-----lost-my-cosmetic-injectables-virginity.md

 ---

-Cosmetic Surgery...I'm not sure where your mind goes, but mine brings up images of people with plastic frozen faces.
+Cosmetic Surgery…I'm not sure where your mind goes, but mine brings up images of people with plastic frozen faces.
 There is still such a negative stigma attached to certain kinds of treatments.
 Facials, IPL, breast reductions or chemical peels are acceptable, but getting cosmetic injections, fillers, liposuction or breast implants is frowned upon.
 In fact, when i told some people I was considering having some 'work' done, i was met with responses like 'but you are beautiful just as you are, why would you do that to yourself?'
 Read on to find out why I decided to get wrinkle relaxers and fillers in my face despite inevitable criticism, what each procedure involves and my views on it now.

 **Why I considered facial treatments:**